AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/border.md

 `CornerRadius="TopLeft TopRight BottomRight BottomLeft"`

 :::warning
 If you use the four value pattern; you must provide all four values, even if one of them is zero.
-Three values are not permitted in the list.&#x20;
+Three values are not permitted in the list.
 :::

 ### Example